There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

 - Personal finance

-- Mom blog
+- Mom blogger

-The last type of sponsored post is when a company just wants a backlink from you for SEO purposes.
+The last type of sponsored post is when a company just wants a backlink from you to boost its search engine ranking.
 In this case, they might want a link in an existing article.

 For me, sponsored posts have always been a secondary monetization method, never the main one.

 I prefer to charge more and have fewer opportunities rather than charge less and fill my blog up with sponsored content.

-Federal guidelines state that you must add a disclosure at the top if you are getting paid for a post.
-Something short and simple like this will work:
+Federal guidelines state you must add a disclosure at the top if you are paid for a post (source).

 Disclaimer: This is a sponsored post by Brand Name.
 All opinions in this blog post are my own.

-Pros: You get paid per click or per impression.
+Pros: You get paid per click or impression.
 You get paid regardless of whether anybody buys anything, which is great.

 Cons: The downside is that payout rates are pretty low.